Tonga national rugby union team: Oldest players

-Last updated: Tonga vs Canada, 20 September 2025.
+Last updated: Tonga vs Portugal, 18 July 2026.
 Statistics include officially capped matches only.

 Kit history

 Tonga usually wears a home kit consisting of a red shirt, white shorts and red socks and an away kit with the reversed colours.
 In the 1999 Rugby World Cup, Tonga wore an all-red home kit.
 Since 2007, Tongan traditional designs, similar to the ones found on the tapa cloths, were incorporated on the jersey design.